ElTinmar/VideoReader/README.md

 # Optimize machine vision processing of video files

+TL/DR
+- Matlab is slow
-Using a multiprocessed producer-consumer scheme instead of the naive sequential read-process approach can yield significant improvements in overall speed if the processing task is long.
-For shorter processing tasks, the overhead introduced by the multiprocessing approach results in no benefits or even worse performance than the sequential approach
+- Using a multiprocessed producer-consumer scheme instead of the naive sequential read-process approach can yield significant improvements in overall speed if the processing task is long.
+- For shorter processing tasks, the overhead introduced by the multiprocessing approach results in no clear benefits or even worse performance than the sequential approach

 * download test video